 - A SIP/IP core, which is an underlying infrastructure that provides SIP-based and IP-based functionalities that are needed to support the CPM Enabler.
 See section 5.3.2.1 for details of this external functional component. - Supporting Enablers, which are other OMA Enablers being used to support the CPM Enabler.
-The following supporting Enablers are used by the CPM Enabler: - o The Presence Enabler for retrieving Presence Information from and publishing Presence Information to. - The XDM Enabler for storage and manipulation of CPM User preferences, User Preferences Profiles, CPM Group definitions and user list definitions. - o The Push Enabler for the delivery of notifications to the Device(s) of a CPM User. - The Device Management Enabler for the management of the CPM Client's and the Message Storage Client's settings.

-See sections Error!
-Reference source not found.5.3.2.2 to 5.3.2.5 for details on why and how the CPM Enabler uses these supporting Enablers.

-• Non-CPM Communication Services, which are other communication Services to which the CPM Enabler connects via the Interworking Function(s).
-See section 5.3.2.6 for details of this external functional component.
+The following supporting Enablers are used by the CPM Enabler: - The Presence Enabler for retrieving Presence Information from and publishing Presence Information to. - The XDM Enabler for storage and manipulation of CPM User preferences, User Preferences Profiles, CPM Group definitions and user list definitions. - o The Push Enabler for the delivery of notifications to the Device(s) of a CPM User. - The Device Management Enabler for the management of the CPM Client's and the Message Storage Client's settings. - o The Charging Enabler for the recording of charging data via Offline Charging and/or Online Charging. - See sections 5.3.2.2 to 6 for details on why and how the CPM Enabler uses these supporting Enablers.Non-CPM Communication Services, which are other communication Services to which the CPM Enabler connects via the Interworking Function(s).
+See section 5.3.2.7 for details of this external functional component.